Boston Business Women

 What is currently your favorite book?

-It’s a tie between Dare to Lead, by Brene Brown, and The Big Potential, by Shawn Archor
+It’s a tie between Dare to Lead by Brene Brown, and The Big Potential by Shawn Achor.

 What advice would you give to your younger self?